Australian Sporting Events This Summer

-With COVID starting to ease, borders opening up and spectators gradually allowed back into venues, a lot of Australians are excited to get back to one of our favourite past times: watching sport.
-Despite a couple of setbacks and cancellations, the majority of the big sporting events are (at this stage!) going ahead - many with spectators permitted.
+With borders opening up and spectators allowed back into venues, a lot of Australians are excited to get back to one of our favourite past times: watching sport.
+Despite a couple of setbacks and cancellations, the majority of the big sporting events are (at this stage!) going ahead - most with spectators permitted.
 This summer promises to be a scorcher, and there's tons of sporting events on, so pack your zinc and let YHA host your trip to make sure you miss NONE of the action!

-This summer will feature a glut of matches as part of India's tour of Australia, including One Day Internationals, T20 matches and the four test matches (test matches are considered some of the biggest sporting events in Australia).
-With numerous international contests taking place across Adelaide, Melbourne, Sydney, Brisbane and Canberra, plus the men's Big Bash League starting up again, there's tons of opportunity to experience elite-level cricket all over Australia.
+This summer will feature a glut of fixtures, headlined by the Ashes, and bolstered by New Zealand's tour of Australia, T20 clashes against Sri Lanka and a bevy of domestic action.
+With spectators back in full force and international clashes being played in nearly all the country's major cities, plus the men's Big Bash League starting up again, there's tons of opportunity to experience elite-level cricket all over Australia.
 YHA has incredible value stays wherever you're headed, so if you're stumped for accommodation, you know who to turn to!

 Click here to learn more about all the cricket on this summer

 This year is expected to be no different.
-Though plans were until recently up in the air due to social-distancing concerns, the latest word from Tennis Australia has indicated the tournament is going ahead in the Victorian capital from February 8th, while the normal slew of warm-up tournaments will be moved to Victoria to reduce unnecessary travel.
-We've got you covered in Melbourne with friendly, convenient and affordable stays throughout the tournament and beyond, so book today!
+Though only barely hanging on through an tumultuous period to host last year's event, Tennis Australia has stated firmly that the tournament will be going ahead as planned in the Victorian capital from January 17th 2022, with spectators included.
+Unfortunately, the normal slew of warm-up tournaments has once again been affected with cancellations, relocations and truncations, but the main event is shaping up to be a memorable one regardless.
+Remember - we've got you covered in Melbourne with friendly, convenient and affordable stays throughout the tournament and beyond, so get booking!

 Find out more about the summer of tennis